 The All Saints Knitters meet weekly to knit and crochet blankets which are then given to children battling cancer and the effects of the treatment regimen.
 In the process, they have a great time being productive and creative.
 The blankets help keep the children warm while undergoing therapy, and also warm their hearts, experiencing the generosity of others.
 You do not need be an experienced knitter.
 The members share their talents with each other.
 Each works at a pace comfortable to their skill level.
 Yarns are donated by both the members and by non-members.

 Since the inception of the ministry, we have delivered over 500 blankets to Childrens Healthcare of Atlanta.

-The next Mission Trip to Kingston, Jamaica is set for February 12-20, 2018.
-Mark your calendars now to spend time working with the poor with the Missionaries of the Poor (MOP) founded by Father Richard Ho Lung.
+The next Mission Trip to Kingston, Jamaica is set for 2019 is TBA.
+Consider spending time working with the poor with the Missionaries of the Poor (MOP) founded by Father Richard Ho Lung.
 This spiritual experience combines the power of prayer and reflection with service to the poorest of the poor.

 The first information meeting will be on Wednesday, November 8, 2017 at 7pm in the Library.
 Questions firstname.lastname@example.org or call Kitty Moots 770-734-9670.

 The All Saints Pro-Life committee is one of the most active parish pro-life groups in the Archdiocese, as we continue to promote and implement the Church’s theology of respecting life.
 Your participation is not only encouraged but necessary as we battle the culture of death that has permeated our society.
 Come join us on the side of truth as we make positive change through prayer, education, civil action and fund raising.
 Your involvement can be minimal or fully committed, yet either way you will save the lives of unborn babies.
 We know what side of the abortion issue Jesus is on.
 What side are you on?